 As a result, your landlord shouldn't be able to evict you for leaving town to care for a relative.

 Covid created a new class of eviction case

 Equally, if you live in a rent-stabilized apartment but moved out of town temporarily because of Covid, Himmelstein says a case against you is unlikely to be successful.

 These types of eviction cases, colloquially called Covid refugee cases, are beginning to emerge.
 “This is where a landlord is claiming non-primary residence of the tenant over the past two years of the pandemic and it might apply to tenants who are elderly or have health issues and went to live in a safer area or with family in another state,” Himmelstein says.

 He says, most of the landlord tenant community believe people will not be evicted if they can prove the timing of their departure from the city coincided with increased anxiety about Covid, they have health issues, or are old, and if they can show pre-Covid, the apartment was their primary residence.

-To protect yourself against any potential eviction proceedings, says Himmelstein, "There should be no paperwork whatsoever that connects you to Philadelphia, whether it's a driver's license, voter registration, mail forwarding, or tax return.
-You should look on paper like you reside 100% in New York."
+To protect yourself against any potential eviction proceedings Himmelstein emphasizes there should be no paperwork whatsoever that connects you to a secondary address, whether it's a driver's license, voter registration, mail forwarding, or a tax return.
+“You should look on paper like you reside 100 percent in New York," he says.

 Sam Himmelstein, Esq. represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts, and many other issues.
-He is a partner at Himmelstein, McConnell, Gribben, Donoghue & Joseph in Manhattan.
+He is a partner at Himmelstein, McConnell, Gribben & Joseph in Manhattan.
 To submit a question for this column, click here.
 To ask about a legal consultation, email Sam or call (212) 349-3000.

 You Might Also Like